IT-Support-L2/Automated-System-WATCHDOG/README.md

 # successfully tested on Windows 10 pro.

-# Computer Resource Monitoring whicl will display pop-up notification and send automated alerting email if condition is not met.
+# Computer Resource Monitoring which display pop-up notification and send automated alerting email if condition is not met.

 # Coming imporvements: